ipeaGIT/r5r/README.md

 ## Usage

-The package has three fundamental functions.
+The package has four fundamental functions.

 1. `setup_r5`
    * Downloads and stores locally an R5 Jar file (Jar file is downloaded only once)